- About Us

-In response to this growing data deluge, we have developed Twitris (currently Twitris 2.0) with the vision of performing semantics-empowered analysis of a broad variety of social media content.
+In response to this growing data deluge, we have developed Twitris (currently Twitris 3.0) with the vision of performing semantics-empowered analysis of a broad variety of social media content.
 Specifically, Twitris aims to capture semantics (i.e., meaning and understanding) with spatial, temporal, thematic dimensions, user intentions and sentiments, networking behavior (user interactions patterns and features such as information diffusion and centrality) and other information present in social media.
 Semantic Web technologies enable its core integration, analysis and data/knowledge sharing abilities.
-Twitris 2.0, focuses only on content centric analysis , leveraging the relevant Semantic Web technologies, background knowledge, languages, tools where appropriate.
+Twitris, focuses on people-content-network centric analysis, leveraging the relevant Semantic Web technologies, background knowledge, languages, tools where appropriate.

 a.
 Analysis of casual text with spatio-temporal-thematic (STT) bias, to extract event descriptors.